What are you looking for?

 Author bio

 Kathryn is a partner and head of the Workplace Disease and Illness department which is ranked as a top tier firm for the work carried out.
-Kathryn leads a strong team of industrial disease specialists with an emphasis upon delivering a high level of specialist advice in multiple high value disease illness claims and complex group litigation.
+Kathryn leads a team of industrial disease specialists with an emphasis upon delivering a high level of specialist advice in multiple high value disease illness claims and complex group litigation.

 Disclaimer: The information on the Hugh James website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 If you would like to ensure the commentary reflects current legislation, case law or best practice, please contact the blog author.